therealabdi2/therealabdi2/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" style="max-width:100%;">, I am Abdurrehman Afridi

 ---
 A Web Developer specializing in Python technologies.
-Professional experience with the technologies listed in the toolbox below.
+I have Professional experience with the technologies listed in the toolbox below.

 I’m also a general doodler with a keen eye for creating engaging UI, bringing products to life.